When Your Child Has a Heart Murmur

 Artery-vein fistulas (abnormal connections between a blood vessel on the left side of the heart and a blood vessel on the right side of the heart)

 What Are the Symptoms of a Heart Murmur?

 Innocent heart murmurs cause no symptoms.
 Symptoms related to a pathologic heart murmur depend on the underlying cause of the murmur.

 How Is a Heart Murmur Diagnosed?

-Chest x-ray: This test takes a picture of the heart and lungs.
+Chest X-ray.
+This test takes a picture of the heart and lungs.
 The picture can show your child’s heart size and shape.
-It can show whether there are problems in the heart or lungs.
+It can show some problems that may occur in the heart or lungs.

-Electrocardiography (ECG or EKG): During this test, the electrical activity of the heart is recorded to check for arrhythmias (abnormal heart rhythms) or problems with heart structure.
+Electrocardiogram (ECG or EKG).
+During this test, the electrical activity of the heart is recorded to check for arrhythmias (abnormal heart rhythms) or problems with heart structure.

 How Is a Heart Murmur Treated?

 An innocent heart murmur requires no treatment because it’s not caused by a heart problem.
 Treatment for a pathologic murmur depends on the underlying cause.
 The cardiologist will evaluate your child’s condition and discuss treatment options with you if needed.

 Most innocent murmurs usually go away by the time children become adolescents or young adults.
 A murmur may also become louder or more noticeable, or even return if no longer present, if a child has a fever or another cause of a fast heart rate.
 If pathologic heart murmurs aren’t diagnosed or treated, severe symptoms may result and cause serious health problems.
 These can include heart failure, arrhythmias, or respiratory problems.